 Building a wide family tree will help you understand how your DNA matches are related, and learn more about your ancestors.
-In this post, I’ll teach you to use your DNA matches to build your tree wide.
+In this post, I’ll teach you how to use your DNA matches to build your tree wide.

 I have a confession to make: I used to be a name collector.
-When it came to family tree research, I only used my DNA matches to see if I could get one more generation back in my family tree.
+When it came to family tree research, I only researched my DNA matches to see if I could get one more generation back in my family tree.

 I was always looking for the parents of my ancestors – never the siblings.
 On the rare occasion that I added a sibling of an ancestor to my tree, I almost never bothered to find out who they married, or the names of their children, grandchildren, or great-grandchildren.

 A name collector is someone who is only concerned with knowing the names of their ancestors, and generally doesn’t spend much time researching their ancestors’ lives.
 They are fed by the thrill of the hunt, just wanting to get back one more generation in their tree.

 DNA matches make name collecting extra fun.
 Name collectors don’t build their trees wide.
 This was me before I realized that I had been missing out.

 As it turns out, building my family tree “wide” has been the most effective tool for researching my family tree, and has even helped me research further back in lines that I had been struggling with.

 Building a tree wide is basically building a complete family tree